Nicca42/contribution-paths/README.md

 * ***Bottom up:*** allows contributions to gain context autonomously.
 * ***Top down:*** sorts contributors into groups based on their ability/skill set within the selected contribution type.
 * ***Sustainability:*** Once a path has been fully implemented, the vast majority of maintenance is run by the path members itself, making it ideal for DAOs and other distributed contribution organizations.

-# TL;DR

-Contribution Paths have two main roles: `contributors` and `maintainers`.
-The `contributors` are split into four roles, each one containing contributors of higher contextual understanding (they know "how things work") as well as more skillful or talented in the paths contribution type.

-The `maintainers` are contributors from any level of `contributor` role who keep the path running by executing

 ## Key traits of a Contribution Path